 This program follows the county school schedule.

-Class starts in February and August each year.
+Class starts in late January or early February and August each year.

 The August class can TABE test starting in April.